 Sometimes, nothing is more inviting to me than a bed of green grass under a blue sky.
 I like nothing more than laying down and looking up.
 Especially on a breezy day.

-It was one such day, when I was spread out on the Konoha grass, lying under the edge of a tree’s canopy.
+It was one such day, when I was spread out on the Konoha grass, laying under the edge of a tree’s canopy.
 The sky was purely blue from the breeze having blown the clouds away.
 I liked the empty blue and the large, peculiar sound of the wind blowing through the park.
 I liked the peace.
 I liked not having to be anywhere.

 I was about to fall asleep.

 I heard the sounds of children then.
 Children in the park, probably genin on their way to some training exercise.
 That brought back memories.
 So I rolled on my side to look.
 Yeah, genin.
 Young ones.
 Still walking in twos and holding hands.
 I smiled, and stretched, watching the procession pass me.
 There were a few more people around than before.
 Somewhere, a dog was barking.

 That’s when I sat up to look.
 Maybe it was coincidence then, or maybe it was fate, as that Hyuuga kid always liked to say, but she was there nonetheless, heading right for me.
 Blonde hair fluttering as she walked, fierce gaze set dead on me.
 I would say she looked angry if I didn’t know her any better.
 Was she?
 She was in Konoha, after all.